 - You bought a vehicle and received an improperly assigned title

-- You bought a vehicle, received, and lost the title before transfering it into your name*
+- You bought a vehicle, received, and lost the title before transferring it into your name*

 *If you had the original title in your name at one point in time and simply lost your title, you can get a Duplicate Certificate of Title.
 Instructions for how to apply for a Duplicate Certificate of Title.